terminal42/escargot/README.md

 There are so many different implementations in so many programming languages, right?
 Well, the ones I found in PHP did not really live up to my personal quality standards and also I wanted something that's built on top of the Symfony HttpClient component.
+Hence, yet another library.

-### So what about that name «Escargot»?
+### What about that name «Escargot»?

 When I created this library I didn't want to name it «crawler» or «spider» or anything similar that's been used hundreds of times before.
 So I started to think about things that actually crawl and one thing that came to my mind